lala-la-flaca/DevOpsBootcamp_7_docker/README.md

    http://localhost:3000/

-5. Access Mongo-Express from the browser.
+5. Access MongoDB from the browser.

    http://localhost:8081/